Bayern beat luckless Nuremberg after torrid start

 Predictably, Nuremberg were made to pay for their profligacy and Bayern went ahead with their first attack when Mandzukic got in front of his marker to cleverly hook in David Alaba's cross in the 18th minute for his 12th league goal of the season.

-Nuremberg, who already had Timothy Chandler carried off with an injury, then lost Ginczek with an apparent knee problem and it was clear their chance had gone.
+Nuremberg, who had already had Timothy Chandler carried off injured, then lost Ginczek with an apparent knee problem and it was clear their chance had gone.

 They had an extraordinary let-off when an Arjen Robben free kick hit the inside of the post and Thomas Mueller headed against the crossbar from the rebound.

-Sure enough Bayern secured the points soon after halftime when Mandzukic was set free down the right and clipped the ball across for Lahm to score with a scruffy finish, his first goal since December 2010.
+Sure enough, Bayern settled the game shortly after halftime when Mandzukic was set free down the right and clipped the ball across for Lahm to score with a scruffy finish, his first goal since December 2010.

-The league's second top scorer Lewandowski, whose double took his tally to 13, set Dortmund on the way when he struck with a sublime right-foot finish from just inside the penalty area after being set up by Marcel Schmelzer in the 26th minute.
+Bundesliga top scorer Lewandowski, whose brace took his tally to 13, set Dortmund on the way when he struck with a sublime right-foot finish from just inside the penalty area after being set up by Marcel Schmelzer in the 26th minute.

-Mkhitaryan skipped two tackles before scoring with a low shot from outside the area to make it 2-0 before halftime.
+Mkhitaryan skipped two tackles and then scored with a low shot from outside the area to make it 2-0 before halftime.

-Defender Manuel Friedrich tapped in his first Dortmund goal after the break and Mkhitaryan and Lewandowski completed the rout as Dortmund ran amok against a ragged Werder defence.
+Defender Manuel Friedrich tapped in his first Dortmund goal soon after the break, then Mkhitaryan and Lewandowski added two more as Dortmund ran amok against a ragged Bremen defence.

-Levent Aycicek grabbed a late consolation for the hosts who are 13th with 20 points, too close to the drop zone for comfort.
+Levent Aycicek scored a late consolation for the hosts who are 13th with 20 points, too close to the drop zone for comfort.
 Nuremberg occupy the relegation playoff spot with 17 points.

-Hamburg stayed one point below them in 17th after a series of defensive blunders left them in disarray against Hertha.

-They had a let-off when goalkeeper Rene Adler brilliantly saved a Ramos penalty in the 15th minute, only for the Colombian to outjump the defence from the resulting corner to produce a goalbound header that was turned in by Sami Allagui.

 First-half goals from Eintracht Frankfurt's Johaness Flum, Alexander Meier and Stefan Aigner earned a 3-0 win over bottom club Eintracht Braunschweig, lifting them to 12th.